cablehead/ktlawsf/src/markdown/about/alison.md

 > “Giving back to Bay Area residents, whether two- or four-footed, fills my heart.”

-While not practicing law, Alison may be seen biking around San Francisco or assisting animals in need.
-Alison has been a regular volunteer at the San Francisco SPCA for the past eight years.
-Alison lives in San Francisco with her husband, Andy, their daughters, Nathelina and Annika, and their two cats, Galoshes and Hop.
+While not practicing law, Alison may be seen biking around the Bay Area or assisting animals in need.
+Alison passes her days with her husband, Andy, their daughters, Nathelina and Annika, and their two cats, Galoshes and Hop.